KurtKroeker/powershell/presentations/powershell_presentation_notes.md

     - C# developers and people familiar with COM objects will enjoy having familiar APIs at their fingertips
     - If you spend the time building up your PowerShell "swiss army knife", you will end up with a very personalized, comfortable experience, even one which can be ported from PC to PC.

-### PowerShell concepts
+### 8. PowerShell concepts

 So let's get to some demos and see what PowerShell looks like in action!

-- How do you get to PowerShell?
+- How do you get to the PowerShell console?

 * Can get to it from
     * Start Menu